broadinstitute/cromshell/README.md

  It will copy your wdl and json inputs into the folder for reproducibility.
  * It keeps track of your most recently submitted jobs by storing their ids in `./cromshell/`
  You may omit the job ID of the last job submitted when running commands, or use negative numbers to reference previous jobs, e.g. "-1" will track the last job, "-2" will track the one before that, and so on.
- * You can override the default cromwell server by setting the environmental variable `CROMWELL_URL` to the appropriate URL.
+ * You can override the default cromwell server by setting the argument `--cromwell_url` to the appropriate URL.
+ * You can override the default cromshell configuration folder by setting the environmental variable `CROMSHELL_DIR` to the appropriate directory.
  * Most commands takes multiple workflow-ids, which you *can specify both in relative and absolute ID value* (i.e. `./cromwell status -1 -2 -3 c2db2989-2e09-4f2c-8a7f-c3733ae5ba7b`).

 ## Installation